ErieBearsOS/eriebearsos.github.io/_posts/2020-11-29-christmas(ish)-clash.md

 ![TFC](/assets/images/christmasclash.png)

 ### Date:
+*TBD*,

-*TBD*, I'm thinking in that gap between Christmas and New Year's or a weekend after the start of 2021?
+I'm thinking either that gap between Christmas and New Year's or a weekend after the start of 2021?
 Talk with me, I want to know when works for you!

 ### Time:
-*TBD*
+*TBD*,

+I would like to work in a similar fashion to the last event and start something between **12PM** and **2PM** if possible.

 ### Structure:
 Swiss Pairings if we can do so, Round Robin if we can't.

 ### Participant Cap:
-Up to 24 Participants.
+Up to 24 Participants may enter.

 ### Format:
 [Atlantic 93/94](https://sentineloldschoolmtg.com/atlantic-93-94/) with all reprints that follow the same card art and frame as their original printing allowed (Eternal Central/American reprint policy).

-**Proxies and other playtest cards are allowed**, decks may even be full-proxy if you don't own any old school cards, but players may only have **up to two Power Nine proxies per-deck.** Please try to keep them as old school as possible, avoid modern/alt. arts and play the originals!
+**Proxies and other playtest cards are allowed**, decks may even be full-proxy if you don't own any old school cards, but players may only have **up to two Power Nine proxies per-deck.** Please try to keep all proxies as old school as possible, avoid modern/alt. arts and play the originals!

 ### Play Method:
 We'll be doing webcam games via [our Discord server](https://discord.gg/fDdeJj5) so make sure all of your cards are readable across a webcam!